UCU Honors Knox Central Teachers for Teacher Appreciation Week

 By Rachel Dorroh May 30, 2025

-After 21 years as the chaplain of Union Commonwealth University (UCU), the Rev. David Miller is set to retire on June 30.
+After 21 years as the chaplain of Union Commonwealth University (UCU), the Rev. David Miller is retiring this month.
 Since his first ministerial appointment in 1984, he has served as the pastor of several Kentucky congregations, has taken on leadership roles in multiple Kentucky organizations, and has led countless campus programs and groups dedicated to student development.
+He says supporting students to find their personal calling, however, has been the highlight of his career.

 By Maisie Nelson May 27, 2025